 80% of a child’s learning occurs through their eyes

 A child’s vision is constantly changing and developing from birth all through their school years making the children’s eye exam imperative to success and development.
 The eyes are a child’s most important learning tool and if it’s not functioning properly learning becomes difficult and stressful.
 This gets worse as a child progresses through the education system and school becomes more visually demanding.
 Your child may not always know that they have a vision disorder, that’s what we’re here for.
-One of Dr. Jivraj’s favorite areas of optometry is children’s and pediatric eye exams, we use the latest non-invasive equipment at Market Mall to make the children’s eye exam fun for kids.
+We use the latest non-invasive equipment at Market Mall to make the children’s eye exam fun for kids.

 10 Signs Your Child May Have A Vision Disorder

 Short attention span.